cirosantilli/linux-cheat/desktop/index.md

 ###dconf

-dconf is a the new backend for gsettings.
+dconf is the new backend for gsettings.

-It is also the name of a cli utility used to view and edit dconf settings.
+It is also the name of a CLI utility used to view and edit dconf settings.

-Completelly separate schema to gconf.
+Completely separate schema to gconf.

 It should be used on new apps instead of gconf.